career

 The Cost of Staying: A Bloomberg Beta Investor Maps the AI Career K-Curve

-Bloomberg Beta investor Amy Tam dissects career tradeoffs in the AI era from a VC perch.
-Her core thesis: the shift from execution to judgment is already happening, and the K-curve is widening — early movers are compounding, while fence-sitters are compounding in the opposite direction.
-She maps the tradeoffs across FAANG, Quant, Academia, AI Startups, Research Startups, and Big Model Labs.
+Bloomberg Beta investor Amy Tam maps AI-era career tradeoffs from a VC perch.
+Her thesis: work is shifting from execution to judgment, and the K-curve is widening as early movers compound while fence-sitters compound backward.

 Deep Blue: Simon Willison Named the Existential Crisis Every Developer Is Feeling